The A-Z of Oracle Application Express (APEX)

 These sit in Wallets that ensure your APEX web applications run on HTTPS.
 This provides authentication and protection of the data being transferred to and from your application.
 APEX provides easy to use tools that allow you to monitor and administer all the required Wallet and security configurations to keep your applications secure.

 Remember the days when Single Sign On Integrations between applications would require third party integrations kits, adaptors, solution architects and a big bill?
 We recently delivered an SSO framework using Azure AD across an enterprise-wide deployment of an APEX application using the "out the box" SS configuration - completed in a few hours, promoted to Production with not a single user issue.
 APEX SSO is a game changer for project adoption.

 Latest APEX capabilities allow for the delivery of "Media Cards" showing embedded video content in a Netflix or YouTube style format.
 Not used here at Inoapps yet, but perfect for a repository of training or project content (link courtesy of AskTom https://twitter.com/OracleAskTOM/status/1334041611823587329 )

-Not yet convinced that Oracle APEX is the #LowCode platform of choice to deliver business applications across your organization?
-Tune in next week for part 2, where I’ll run through N-Z. In the meantime, if your organization needs help with its APEX projects, contact our team.
+Not yet convinced that Oracle APEX is the #LowCode platform of choice to deliver business applications across your organisation?
+Tune in next week for part 2, where I’ll run through N-Z. In the meantime, if your organisation needs help with its APEX projects, contact our team.